HomeIrrigation EngineeringWaterlogging: A complete Guide to Negative Effects of Waterlogging

 5. Crop Management

 Growing salt-tolerant and deep-rooted crops can reduce the negative impact of waterlogging.
-Crop rotation also helps in improving soil condition.
+Crop rotation also helps in improving soil conditions.

 6. Rainwater Harvesting and Groundwater Management